 Anime and Manga

 - As the main plot, Asagami Fujino takes violent revenge on the gang of hoodlums who've repeatedly raped her in the third movie of Kara no Kyoukai.

 - In Berserk, Guts took violent revenge during his childhood on a pedophilic soldier named Donovan, who raped him after his adoptive father sold the poor kid to him as a child prostitute for three silver coins.
 During the battle the following day, Guts followed Donovan when he ventured away from the main group and brutally killed him.
-In addition, his vendetta against Griffith in general after the Eclipse has very heavy undertones of this, given what Griffith did to his Love Interest Casca right in front of him, and the way it all but mirrored Guts' own traumatic childhood experience — and how it was the last thing his right eye would ever see before being clawed out.
+In addition, his vendetta against Griffith in general after the Eclipse is greatly motivated by this, given what Griffith did to his Love Interest Casca right in front of him and how he was helpless to stop it, and it would be the last thing his right eye would ever see before being clawed out.
+It also doesn't help that her violation all but mirrored Guts' own traumatic childhood experience so it's no joke that this act would be the one that Guts would NEVER forgive Griffith for.

 - Suboshi tries to rape Miaka in Fushigi Yuugi because his Love Interest Yui was raped (or so she thinks), and blames it on Miaka for not answering her calls for help and obsessing over Tamahome, whom Yui also liked.
 In actuality, the only reason Miaka didn't help Yui was because she couldn't hear Yui from outside of the book after changing out of her school uniform.